Terms & Conditions

 DUTIES OF THE EDITORIAL BOARD

-The editorial board of the Economic Thought journal applies in their work the good practices presented in the Ethics Toolkit for Successful Editorial office of the COPE.
+The Editorial Board of the Economic Thought journal adheres to best practices in scholarly publishing presented in the Ethics Toolkit for a Successful Editorial Office of the COPE.

 Decisions to publish a submitted manuscript